ZevileKhumalo/alx-system_engineering-devops/README.md

-this repo is for shell baics project
+#!/bin/bash
+A read me file for shell basics